 The Lay Clerks, or singing men, have provided the backbone of the choir since the monastic foundation was dissolved in 1536.
 They are salaried members of the Cathedral staff and live locally.
 All expert musicians and very skilled sight-readers, they can turn their voices to a huge repertoire of music from Ockeghem to Schoenberg.

 Many distinguished singers have sung in Norwich Cathedral Choir as Choral Scholars while studying at the University of East Anglia.
-It is possible to combine a Choral Scholarship with undergraduate or postgraduate study in many subjects, including music, depending on the timetable.
+It is possible to combine a Choral Scholarship with undergraduate or postgraduate study in many subjects, depending on the timetable.

 The Choral Scholarship provides talented young singers with an outstanding opportunity for a musical education in a professional cathedral choir.
 The stipend is currently £2,300 pa and includes a room in a shared, furnished house.
 An important part of the scheme is the provision of singing lessons.
 The Scholarship is renewable annually.